cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/data.md

 visit -o file.lata &
 ```

-To see how to use VisIt, look at the first [TRUST quick start](../../quick_start.md).
+To see how to use VisIt, look at the first [](../../quick_start.md).

 ### Spatial Discretization

 You have to specify a discretization type to run a simulation.
-See the [Discretizations](spatial-schemes.md).
+See the [](spatial-schemes.md).
 For example, if you want to use the **VDF** discretisation:
 ```bash
 # Discretization on hexa or tetra mesh #
 VDF my_discretization